 Munster real estate is some of the most expensive in Indiana, although Munster house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Munster is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Munster is a decidedly white-collar town, with fully 85.36% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Munster is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Munster who work in office and administrative support (14.11%), management occupations (12.04%), and sales jobs (10.40%).
+There are especially a lot of people living in Munster who work in office and administrative support (14.33%), sales jobs (12.91%), and management occupations (12.49%).

 Also of interest is that Munster has more people living here who work in computers and math than 95% of the places in the US.